Matthis Riou

-Matthis Riou (/fr/; born 19 January 2001) is a French professional footballer who plays as a centre-back for Belgian Pro League club RAAL La Louvière.
+Matthis Riou (/fr/; born 19 January 2001) is a French professional footballer who plays as a centre-back.

 Career

 A youth product of Tréguier, Riou signed with the youth academy of Guingamp in 2013 and worked his way up their youth teams.
 He debuted with their reserves in 2020.
 On 4 June 2021, he signed his first professional contract with the club.
 He made his professional debut with Guingamp in a 2–0 Ligue 2 loss to Amiens SC on 14 August 2021.

 In the summer of 2025, Riou signed a three-year contract with RAAL La Louvière in Belgium.
+The contract was mutually terminated in June 2026.